Cardinals clinch NL Central; Cubs lose in Maddon’s finale

-ST. LOUIS (AP) — The St. Louis Cardinals clinched the NL Central on the final day of the regular season, using Jack Flaherty’s arm and Matt Carpenter’s bat Sunday to win their first division title since 2015 with a 9-0 victory over the Chicago Cubs.
+The Cardinals clinched the NL Central in their last game of the regular season, using Flaherty’s arm and Goldschmidt’s bat Sunday to win their first division title since 2015 with a 9-0 victory over the Chicago Cubs.

+“This is what it’s all about,” manager Mike Shildt said.
+“I love to see the guys enjoy the fruits of their labor — it’s something special.”

+The Cardinals built an 8-0 lead in the third inning and coasted into the best-of-five NL Division Series, starting Thursday at Atlanta.

 The Cubs lost on Joe Maddon’s day as their manager.
 It was announced before the game that he won’t return next year.

-Flaherty tossed seven impressive innings and Carpenter led a three-homer attack with a three-run drive to help St. Louis advanced to the NL Division Series, starting Thursday at Atlanta.

-Manager Mike Shildt and the Cardinals began the day with a one-game lead over Milwaukee.
-The second-place Brewers will play at Washington in the NL wild-card game Tuesday night, with the winner going on to play Los Angeles in the NLDS.
+“I was in shock, not sure what to do,” Flaherty said.
+“That’s for hitters.
+I wasn’t expecting anything like that.”

+Flaherty has allowed just seven runs over his last 12 starts.
+He has an 0.91 ERA after the all-star break.

-Paul Goldschmidt and Dexter Fowler also homered for St. Louis, which is back in the postseason after a three-year absence.
+St. Louis is back in the postseason after a three-year absence.
 The Cardinals have won or shared 12 division titles since the current format was developed in 1995.

 St. Louis (91-71) finished three games better than last season (88-74).